rzafiamy/landing/app/public/markdown/home.md

-Here is a sample `home.md` file tailored for your chatbot AI web mobile app:

----

 ### **Welcome to AI Chatbot App**

 Your ultimate **AI-powered assistant** for smarter conversations, personalized support, and instant answers – right at your fingertips!